What is in this leaflet

 Keep your capsules in a cool dry place where the temperature stays below 25°C.

-If your doctor or pharmacist tells you to stop taking this medicine or the expiry date has passed, ask your pharmacist what to do with any medicine that is left over.
+If your doctor or pharmacist tells you to stop taking GABACOR or the expiry date has passed, ask your pharmacist what to do with any medicine that is left over.

 What it looks like